ibm-cloud-docs/AnalyticsEngine/parquet-encryption.md

 Encrypted data encryption keys and key encryption keys are stored in the Parquet file metadata, along with the master key identity.
 Each key encryption key has a unique identity (generated locally as a secure random 16-byte value), also stored in the file metadata.
 Key encryption keys are cached, so there is no need to interact with the KeyProtect service for each encrypted column or file if they use the same master encryption key.

-When reading a Parquet file reading, the identifiers of the master encryption key (MEK) and the key encryption key (KEK), and the encrypted data encryption key (DEK) and key encryption key (KEK), are extracted from the file metadata.
+When reading a Parquet file, the identifier of the master encryption key (MEK) and the encrypted key encryption key (KEK) with its identifier, and the encrypted data encryption key (DEK)  are extracted from the file metadata.

 The key encryption key is decrypted with the master encryption key, either locally if the master keys are managed by the application, or in a KeyProtect service if the master keys are managed by {{site.data.keyword.keymanagementservicefull}}.
-The key encryption keys are cached, so there is no need to interact with KeyProtect service for each decrypted column or file if they use the same key encryption key.
+The key encryption keys are cached, so there is no need to interact with the KeyProtect service for each decrypted column or file if they use the same key encryption key.